oneoffcoder/books/sphinx/docker/source/containerization.rst

 Containerizing Applications
 ===========================

 One major use of containerization is to build shippable containers out of applications.
-Here, we show how to containerize an ``Angular`` application and a ``Flask`` application.
+Here, we show how to containerize the following applications.

+* Front-end application with ``Angular``
+* Backend application with ``Flask``
+* Database with ``MySQL``

 Angular
 -------